-The Islands Trust Fund's work is guided by the Regional Conservation Plan, a science-based plan that identifies, prioritizes and plans for the protection of the best of the islands' natural spaces.
-We've created this plan to focus our efforts and resources on what's most urgently in need of protection.
+The Islands Trust Fund's work is guided by the Regional Conservation Plan, a science-based and community informed plan that identifies, prioritizes and plans for the protection of the best of the islands' natural spaces.
+We develop conservation plans to focus our efforts and resources on what's most urgently in need of protection.

 We believe the biodiversity of the islands makes them beautiful.
 We're committed to protecting that diversity of life.
 To do this, we've prioritized the protection of these features: